 However, if the first big decision between the couple is to cohabitate in order to “test” to see if they could make it by “practicing” before marriage, that’s not faith.
 It’s not trust.
 It’s a big set-up for failure.
 Instead, as I have said before, the first time a couple should live together should be when they’re married.
-Marriage should be a journey of leaned mistakes.
+Marriage should be a journey of learned mistakes.
 Of working through the new things, not trying them out to see if they will be unsuccessful.
 This is also true with pre-marital sex, but that is another topic for another article.

 So am I saying that partners are doomed for failure no matter what their reason for cohabitation is?
 No. There are a few couples out there who have made it.
 However, cohabitation usually has an unhappy ending.

 My ex-wife and I didn’t live together before we married and our divorce had nothing to do with our premarital living arrangements.
 I remember experiencing so many new things when we were newly-weds.
-It was such an exciting feeling to go through doing laundry together for the first time, paying bills, grocery shopping, taking care of each other when one was sick, and all those other new things we went through.
+It was such an exciting feeling to go through doing laundry together for the first time, making our bed, paying bills, grocery shopping, taking care of each other when one was sick, and all those other new things we went through.

 If we had already lived together, none of that would be new.
 The excitement we would have experienced after marriage would have already passed.
 It was so much better while we were married.
 Everything was brand new.
 It was fresh.
 It wasn’t an old habit we had constantly done if we had cohabited.
 I don’t know what it’s like to live with someone of the opposite gender before marriage but I know what I experienced without cohabiting was such a great encounter!